 The food and drink menu in Epos Now can be organised neatly into Mains, Hot Drinks etc.

 Just beware that Epos Now packages often come with a commitment of up 1-3 years.
-The till software on its own, whoever, can be used with a month-to-month subscription.
+The till software on its own, however, can be used with a month-to-month subscription.

 A basic Epos Now POS subscription, giving access to general cloud till features on a tablet, costs a minimum of £50 + VAT per month.
 This is likely to rise in cost as you realise that small, significant add-ons are required, such as customer support that doesn’t come free with the core plan.

-The app interface is intuitive, but not always user-friendly and fast to load.
+The app interface is intuitive, but not always user-friendly or fast to load (in our experience).

 Epos Now costs